-A two-time Fulbright Fellow (Yemen, Jordan), Chorin holds a PhD in resource economics from the University of California, Berkeley, an MA from Stanford in international policy studies, and a BA from Yale in Near Eastern Languages.
-Chorin is the author of two books: Exit the Colonel: The Hidden History of the Libyan Revolution (2012, PublicAffairs), and Translating Libya: The Modern Libyan Short Story (2008, Saqi Books), and written for a range of international publications including the New York Times, Foreignpolicy.com and The Financial Times.
-He has appeared on The CBS Morning News, CNBC Weekends with Alex Witt, Amanpour, Newsmax, C-SPAN Book TV, and a number of NPR affiliates, and is the author of a new Huffington Post Blog.
+Ethan Chorin has spent more than 20 years living and working in the Middle East and Africa, as a diplomat and government relations executive.
+He is currently the CEO of Perim Associates, LLC, providing economic analysis, expert testimony and policy consulting to law firms, companies and governments.
+A two-time Fulbright Fellow (Yemen, Jordan), Chorin holds a PhD in Agriculture & Resource Economics from the University of California, Berkeley, an MA from Stanford in International Policy Studies, and a BA from Yale in Near Eastern Languages.
+Chorin is the author of two books: Exit the Colonel: The Hidden History of the Libyan Revolution (2012, PublicAffairs), and Translating Libya: In Search of the Libyan Short Story (2015 Darf Books).
+His features and OpEds have appeared in a range of international publications including The New York Times, Forbes, Foreign Affairs, Foreign Policy, The Financial Times, Prospect Magazine, and Words Without Borders.
+He has appeared on The CBS Morning News, BBC Newsday, CNBC, Newsmax, C-SPAN Book TV, and NPR.